w-tv/cicero-dev/README.md

 ## On variables

-Regular variables are to be preferred over st.session_state variables, because static analysis tools work better with the former than the latter.
-That said, sometimes you need to use st.session_state variables; that's why it's even a feature.
+Regular variables are to be preferred over session state variables, because static analysis tools work better with the former than the latter.
+That said, sometimes you need to use session state variables; that's why it's even a feature.
+In a similar vein, unless it's absolutely necessary (when?
+I can't think of anything like that), you should use the ssget, ssset, sspop, ssmut functions instead of accessing streamlit's session_state directly.

 Additionally, the use of fewer variables is preferred over the use of a greater number of variables — but not as strongly as the use of fewer magic values or computations is preferred over the use of a greater number of magic values or computations!

+## is_admin and are_experimental_features_enabled

+Certain features of the app, such as the performance information, are only available to be seen by admins.
+These are known as "admin mode" features, and you should always use is_admin to check if someone is an admin — or one of the other specialized functions with admin in the name, like admin_box.

+Other features of the app are experimental, and are only available to be seen by admins, but on a temporary basis — they will eventually be approved for normal users as well, or scrapped.
+You should use the function are_experimental_features_enabled for these.
+Technically, these are all "to⁠do" items, in that eventually they should all be turned into some other type of feature, or removed, and you can grep for are_experimental_features_enabled in the code to find out which ones need to be approved or whatever.
+TODO: actually use are_experimental_features_enabled for all experimental features.

 ## Certain points of code style.